PROUD YET HUMBLED

 Because most from the group are travel bloggers, we opted to make the walls of the library filled with photos from all-over the Philippines.
 This would also serve as a learning aid for visual-learners.

 One was interviewed and told that she can now do research easier with the help of more than one book reference.
-The school principal, Sir Aldrin Estipona, was full of gratitude as he coordinated the turn-over ceremony together with our partner, Emelyn Balatbat, an Alumna trying to give back to her alma mater.
-She even recounts her experience during college when she first step inside a library.
+The school principal, Sir Aldrin Estipona, was full of gratitude as he coordinated the turn-over ceremony together with our partner, Emelyn Balabat, an Alumna trying to give back to her alma mater.
+She even recounts her experience during college when she first stepped inside a library.

 BOOK SHARING TEAM

 We were exactly 37 in the group all came from a 13-hour bus ride from Manila.
 Diksyonaryo Atpb. led by Lia del Castillo partnered with the group as they celebrate the Literacy Month of Spetember.
 Travelers from Pinoy Travel Bloggers and some of their readers came too.
 In the afternoon, a crew from TV 5 came to cover the event.